-Let me preface this by saying when I made Mexican Corn and Quinoa Salad this past weekend, I had no intention of sharing it with anyone.
-It was one of those things I make that I then hide in the back of my fridge and pretend it’s not there so no one else will eat it when they are at my house.
+Let me preface this by saying when I made Mexican Corn and Quinoa Salad this past week, I had no intention of sharing it with anyone.
+It was one of those things I make and then hide in the back of my fridge and pretend it’s not there so no one else (aka my husband) will eat it.

-Have you guys ever had that delicious Mexican style corn on the cob that’s slathered in mayo, chile powder and lime juice?
-It’s basically the best thing in the world and I’m a total fan.
-And it’s also known as Esquites.
+Have you guys ever had that delicious Mexican style corn on the cob,known as Esquites, that’s slathered in mayo, chile powder and lime juice?
+It’s basically the best thing in the world and I’m a BIG fan.
 The only thing that bothers me about that dish is there is no avocado anywhere to be found.
-Well, fear not my friends, I’ve totally solved the dilemma.
+Well, fear not my friends, PROBLEM SOLVED.

-Mayo can be substituted for avocado.
-Easy peasy.
-Done and done.
-So that’s what I did.
+Mayo can be substituted for avocado is most any dish in my opinion, so obviously that’s what I did.
 I just took a perfectly ripe avocado and threw it into the blender with a hint of lime juice and a little water and blended it up until it was the same consistency as mayo.
 And then I went ahead and mixed it in with all my favorite things like quinoa, monetary jack cheese, corn straight off the cob, some cilantro and scallions and then topped it all off with a healthy shake of chile powder and salt and pepper.

 - 1 cup cooked red or white quinoa